tonethar/IGME-430-Spring-2020/notes/simple-mvc-demo.md

 - You should have already gone through these demos/HW:
   - [Intro to MongoDB Video & HW](./mongo-shell-intro.md)
   - [Intro to Handlebars Video & HW](./express-handlebars-demo.md)
+- The videos for this demo are here:
+  - coming soon
+  - ...

 <hr><hr>